EasyG0ing1/BlockNot/README.md

 # Examples

-There are currently six examples in the library.
+There are currently seven examples in the library.

 ### BlockNotBlink